magenable/magento2-mcp/README.md

 By default, the server address is http://localhost:3000/mcp

-You can generate new token with command `npm run jwt:genearte username`
+You can generate new token with command `npm run jwt:generate username`

 ## How to connect with OpenAi Agent Builder MCP